ds-ws22/website/_sources/docs/programming-toolkit.md

 - [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter)
 ```

+Now close and restart VS Code.

 ### Jupyter Notebooks

-We usually work with Jupyter Notebook files in VS Code:
+We usually work with Jupyter Notebook files in VS Code.
+Open a Juptyer Notebook in VS Code:

 ```{admonition} To do
 :class: tip
 - [How to use Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)

 ```

 ### Optional tutorials